t-beigbeder/otvl_cabri/README.md

 # Cabri Data Storage System

+Project has been archived.
+See https://github.com/t-beigbeder/vdasync as a possible alternative.

 Cabri enables fast and secure data synchronization between people, medias and places.

 It is mainly available as a command-line tool, but also provides an API (Golang or REST) for simple data storage.